-A diode in good working condition allows the current to flow in only one direction, from anode to cathode.
+A diode in good working order should allow the current to flow only in the anode-tocathode direction.

 4.5.3 - Checking the windings and rotating diodes using separate excitation

 During this procedure, make sure that the alternator is disconnected from any external load and inspect the terminal box to check that the connections are fully tightened.